Inventory Turnover › Costco

 Costco Inventory Turnover: Best-in-Class Case Study

-Costco Wholesale Corp (COST) reported 12.1x inventory turnover in fiscal 2024.
+Costco Wholesale Corp (COST) reported 13.0x inventory turnover in fiscal 2025 (year ended August 31, 2025), up from 12.6x in FY24.
 That is the highest among general-merchandise mass retailers in the US.
 The result is structural; not a fortunate accident.
 All figures from the company 10-K filings on SEC EDGAR.

 Fiscal YearCOGSInv (start)Inv (end)Turnover